 That concept, in the words of philosopher Ayn Rand, that “provides a logical transition from the principles guiding an individual’s actions to the principles guiding his relationship with others—the concept that preserves and protects individual morality in a social context—the link between the moral code of a man and the legal code of a society, between ethics and politics” is the concept of individual rights.

-- Rights are rights to freedom of action: the right to those actions necessary to support one’s life — so long as one does not violate the rights of others.
+Rights are guarantees to freedom of action: the right to those actions necessary to support one’s life — so long as one does not violate the rights of others.
 To live rationally by one’s reason in society, the individual needs only one thing from his fellow human beings: freedom of action.
-Freedom of action does not mean freedom to act by permission, to be revoked at a dictator’s, or democratic majority’s whim, but freedom to act as an absolute — by right.
+Freedom of action does not mean freedom to act by permission, to be revoked at a dictator’s, or democratic majority’s whim, but freedom to act within a given context as an absolute — by right.

-- Rights are not guarantees to successful action.
+Rights are not guarantees for successful action.
 The right to pursue happiness does not necessarily mean achievement — it only means one is free to pursue what one thinks will make one happy.

-- Rights form a logically integrated, non-contradictory whole, with the right to life being the fundamental right from which all other rights derive.
-No enumerated right contradicts any other right, but is the logical application of the right to life to a given context.
+Rights form a logically integrated, non-contradictory whole.
+The right to life is the fundamental right from which all other rights derive.
+No enumerated right contradicts any other right but is the logical application of the right to life to a given context.

 - Man’s Rights by Ayn Rand